aabbtree77/twinpeekz/README.md

     - It is very simple to trade quality for performance.
 You simply change number of voxels.
 3d texture filtering will take care of the rest.
     Whatever they do, I doubt it will work for everybody.
 There is so many different projects out there.
 I'm curious if they make it integral part of Unity or keep it as a separate asset.

 10. **Daniel Salvadori**, g3n and Gokoban projects.
-This shows how much one can do with a GC language in 3D, and even though I am not much of a gamer, Gokoban is an awesome little 3D puzzle game that so deserves to be better known.
-It is sort of a prototype or a vast simplification of Stephen's Sausage Roll so appreciated by **Jonathan Blow**.
+Gokoban is an awesome 3D puzzle game that deserves to be better known.
+It can be seen as a prototype or a vast simplification of Stephen's Sausage Roll which is highly valued by **Jonathan Blow**.
 It is too bad that the game requires some knowledge of how to set up
 Go and $GOPATH and is thus not available for non-programmers.
 I helped solving this issue, which I keep as a memo whenever I need to install this game on Ubuntu:

     https://github.com/danaugrs/gokoban/issues/14